mipmip/gnome-shell-extensions-hotkeys-popup/README.md

 # Shortcuts
-Shortcuts is a GNOME Shell Extension that displays shortcut descriptions from a json file when Super + S is pressed.
+Shortcuts is a GNOME Shell Extension that displays shortcut descriptions from a json file when the icon in the tray is pressed.
 The default keyboard shortcuts are listed in the main package.

 ## Install
 ### Dependencies: